 This Phase 3 study will be conducted in a population of subjects with stable moderate-to-severe plaque psoriasis who are candidates for systemic psoriasis therapy.
-The study is designed to confirm the efficacy and safety of BMS-986165 compared with placebo and apremilast in achieving sPGA of 0/1 and PASI 75 at Week 16.
+The study is designed to confirm the efficacy and safety of BMS-986165 compared with placebo in achieving sPGA of 0/1 and PASI 75 at Week 16.
 The sPGA and PASI 75 are standard measures in clinical trials of demonstrating efficacy of systemic psoriasis treatments.
-A placebo arm is included in this study for a short duration of 16 weeks to provide a control for the natural fluctuation of psoriasis activity that may occur and to provide a safety standard for comparison.
-Subjects in the placebo arm will be switched to BMS-986165 at Week 16 to provide them psoriasis treatment after the endpoints are collected.
-Apremilast is included as the active control in this study as it is an approved, widely used, oral, daily medication for psoriasis.
-Week 16 was chosen as it would allow enough time for BMS-986165 as well as apremilast to treat psoriasis.
-In addition, prior apremilast registrational trials had reported psoriasis-related outcomes at Week 16 as their primary endpoints.
-Subjects in the apremilast arm who do not achieve PASI 50 at Week 24 will be switched in a blinded fashion to BMS-986165.
-This will allow subjects who are not responding to apremilast to receive an alternate study treatment.
-PASI 50 is used to justify the switch because achieving PASI 50 has been shown to have a meaningful impact on quality of life in people with psoriasis.
+The placebo arm is included in this study for a duration of 16 weeks to provide a control for the natural fluctuation of psoriasis activity that may occur and to provide a safety standard for comparison.
+Subjects in the placebo arm will be switched to BMS-986165 at Week 16 to provide them psoriasis treatment after the coprimary endpoints are collected.